gardenlinux/gardenlinux/docs/explanation/os-releases.md

 2. **Minor releases** (`2150.1.0`) - Security patches and CVE fixes within a major version
 3. **Nightly releases** - Continuous integration builds from main branch

 Each release type serves different user needs, with major releases initiating a new support cycle and minor releases extending security coverage.
-For comprehensive information about maintenance phases and support commitments, see the [Release Lifecycle](/reference/releases/release-lifecycle.md) document.
+For complete information about maintenance phases and support commitments, see the [Release Lifecycle](/reference/releases/release-lifecycle.md) document.

 ## Core artifacts